SEATTLE — Tempesta offers gourmet donuts that taste so nice chef-owner Kevin Davis named many of them twice.

 On what was once the site of Sig's old barbershop, there's a new kind of buzz ... donuts.

-Tempesta is open seven days a week from 7 AM to 3 PM.
-You'll find them at 2101 3rd Avenue between Lenora and Blanchard Streets.
+Tempesta is open seven days a week from 7 AM to 3 PM, located between Lenora and Blanchard Streets.

 Tempesta Coffee | 2103 3rd Ave Seattle, WA 98121 | 206-441-2733